NStanley0524/Covid_19-SQL/README.md

 **Deaths**: This represents the number of deaths from each case

 ### DATA EXPLORATION
 Sql queries were used on this dataset inorder to answer a lot of business questions.
-To get the full code, [Click here](
+To get the full code, [Click here](https://github.com/NStanley0524/Covid_19-SQL/blob/main/Covid%20sql.sql).